-The Coast Guard certifies under 5 U.S.C.
-605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-The majority of the zones is limited in size and leave ample room for vessels to navigate around the zones.
+The majority of the zones are limited in size and leave ample room for vessels to navigate around the zones.
 The zones will not significantly impact commuter and passenger vessel traffic patterns, and vessels may be allowed to enter the zones, on a case-by-case basis, with the express permission of the Captain of the Port of Tampa or their designated representative.
+Therefore, the Coast Guard certifies under 5 U.S.C.
+605(b) that this final rule will not have a significant economic impact on a substantial number of small entities.